TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson3.md

   assumptions.

-In general, if the data within each group are symmetrically distributed about the group mean (can plot residuals of each group separately to look at this) and each group is represented by a very similar number of observations (ideally should design them to be identical, but a missing value here or there should be ok), results from ANOVA is usually fairly robust to minor departures from normality of residuals or even two-fold
+In general, if the data within each group are symmetrically distributed about the group mean (you can plot residuals of each group separately to look at this) and each group is represented by a very similar number of observations (ideally should design them to be identical, but a missing value here or there should be ok), results from ANOVA is usually fairly robust to minor departures from normality of residuals or even two-fold